 Organizing Data for Analysis.

 You’ve gathered your data and put it all in the computer.
 You open your database or spreadsheet anxious to see what secrets it reveals.
-Then frustration — no matter what you do you can’t produce the analysis you had expected.
+Then frustration — no matter what you do you can’t produce the analysis you want.
 Why, everything that’s needed seems to be there?

 Problems like this typically occur when project planning focuses mainly on identifying data to be collected, rather than results to be produced.
 That approach is about as logical as a pastry chef mixing ingredients and putting then in the oven before finding out whether the evening’s menu calls for apple pie or chocolate cake.